camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 You can use an output mapping to map the response:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
 It comes with a pre-filled value of `={itemId:response.body.list[1].id}`.
 To use operation _Get work item result from queue by ID_, you need an `itemId`.
-This expression will add it in the context for you.
+This expression will add it to the context for you.
 Learn more in [get work item result from queue by ID](#get-work-item-result-from-queue-by-id).

 Response example: